Claire M. Burnett

 Hey!

 So glad you're here.
-If you're considering hiring a Mental Health Advocate or Coach, this is a great place to start.
+If you're considering hiring a Psychotherapeutic Yoga Teacher or Behavioral Health Coach, this is a great place to start.

-My name is Claire Burnett and I've struggled on and off with depression.
-I've been seeing a therapist for five years now and I am a specially trained professional who helps my clients develop greater awareness in themselves and implement effective tools to better manage their lives.
+My name is Claire Burnett and I've struggled on and off with clinical depression and anxiety.
+I've seen a therapist for over a decade now and I am a specially trained professional who helps my clients develop greater awareness in themselves and implement effective tools to better manage their lives.

-My presentations and one on one coaching are designed not only to get you back on track when you’ve lost your way, but to help you create a more rewarding, purpose-driven life.
+My workshops and coaching are designed not only to get you back on track when you’ve lost your way, but to help you create a more rewarding, purpose-driven life.

 If you're anything like me...you may have some skepticism.
-So let's debunk some of the top myths about mental health coaches/advocates in particular, and break down what you can expect from my programs.
+So let's debunk some of the top myths about behavioral health coaches in particular, and break down what you can expect from my programs.

-Myth #1: A Coach/Advocate Can’t Help with “Real” Mental Health Issues
+Myth #1: We Can’t Help with “Real” Mental Health Issues

-While I'm not a therapists, I draw on principles and practices from evidence-based therapies such as cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT), and dialectical behavior therapy (DBT).
+I'm not a therapist.
+And I don't prescribe.
+But I do draw on principles and practices from evidence-based therapies such as cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT).

 Extensive research backs the use of these interventions in a clinical setting to treat conditions like depression and anxiety.
-And emerging research on coaches’ use of these techniques for common problems like stress is promising.
+And emerging research on coaches use of these techniques for common problems like stress proves successful.

 Unlike a therapists, I don’t specialize in treating complex clinical problems.
-However, I do help clients balance the chakras by finding ways to manage emotions, challenge negative thinking patterns, improve relationship skills, and reduce stress and anxiety — all of which bolsters mental health.
+However, I do help clients by finding ways to manage emotions, challenge negative thinking patterns, improve relationship skills, and reduce stress and anxiety — all of which ultimately bolsters mental health.

 Another recurring misconception is that coaches rely on generic, one-size-fits-all techniques with clients.
-But like therapists, I rely on well-established codes of ethics plus evidence-based techniques, while tailoring my approach to best serve each client’s unique needs and circumstances.
+But like therapists, I rely on evidence-based techniques, while tailoring my approach to best serve each client’s unique needs and circumstances.

 Clients rarely leave a coaching session without establishing a personal practice to complete before their next session.
-This could mean a journaling exercise to clarify values and goals, a new technique to try when emotions get the best of them, or another meaningful “homework” assignment designed to propel their transformation.
+This could mean a journaling exercise to clarify values and goals, a new technique to try for self regulation, or another meaningful “homework” assignment designed to propel their transformation.

 Myth #4: Seeing a Therapist is Always the Best Option

-While therapy can be a great fit for many people, for others, there are numerous indicators that coaching may be a better match.
+While therapy is a great fit for many people, for others, there are numerous indicators that coaching is also a match.
 These include:

 The mental and emotional health challenges you’re dealing with are on the mild end of the spectrum.